willfleetw/rusty_dns/docs/DNS_Documentation.md

 is treated as binary information, and can be up to 256 characters in length (including the length octet).

+The RDATA format described here is the same RDATA part of DNS message packets as described in [Resource Record Format].

 ## RR TYPE 1 - A